-That being said, many users find this a useful addition to their pre workout supplementation, by providing an increase in focus, without any subsequent “crash” which can be experienced by CNS stimulatory ingredients.
+That being said, many users find this a useful addition to their pre-workout supplementation, by providing an increase in focus, without any subsequent “crash” which can be experienced by CNS stimulatory ingredients.
 Additionally, the long history of use from Traditional Chinese Medicine should give confidence that this ingredient likely has a relatively benign safety profile as well.

 This promising supplement is derived from the essential amino acid l-arginine and seems to assist the user in achieving those satisfying muscle pumps as a result of its ability to minimise nitric oxide metabolism and is well known in the nootropic community for a perceived increase in focus and mental energy.
-More research is needed on this supplement but for the reasons above, makes a worthy addition to any pre-workout drink.
+More research is needed on this supplement but for the reasons above, makes it a worthy addition to any pre-workout drink.

 The benefits of feeling energetic whilst training should be very obvious, especially to anyone who has attempted a workout whilst jet-lagged or after a long night working or studying.
-We can safely say that very few think it’s beneficial to feel like having a snooze in the gym when they do their sit ups or to snuggle up on the bench...
+We can safely say that very few think it’s beneficial to feel like having a snooze in the gym when they do their sit-ups or to snuggle up on the bench...

 But how do these ingredients increase athletic performance, whilst making you feel less tired or more energetic?